-Did you know more than a quarter of the world's bluebells are found in the UK
+Did you know around half the world's bluebells are found in the UK

 How to tell a native bluebell from the rest